Xinyu Jiangxi, China Travel Guide

 Find it in many local restaurants, especially those specializing in Jiangxi cuisine.

-A classic Jiangxi dish, this features stir-fried pork slices with an abundance of green and red chili peppers.
+A classic Jiangxi dish, this features stir-fried pork slices with a wealth of green and red chili peppers.
 It offers a balanced spicy and savory flavor.

-Widely available in most local eateries and restaurants across Xinyu.
+Widely available in the majority of local eateries and restaurants across Xinyu.

 A local staple, often served stir-fried including meat and vegetables or in a soup.
 Appreciated for its chewiness and ability to absorb flavors.